Cedar Apple And Related Rusts on Ornamentals

 Cedar-apple rust and closely related diseases, cedar-quince, cedar-hawthorn, and Japanese apple rusts are caused by fungi belonging to the genus Gymnosporangium.
 These fungi require two different living host plants in order to complete their life cycles.
 If either host plant is not present, the fungus dies.
 Juniper, sometimes called cedar, is one host while alternate hosts include apple, hawthorn, quince, and shadbush or serviceberry, depending upon the species of fungus involved.
 Japanese apple rust (Gymnosporangium yamadae) is relatively new to North America, having been introduced from Asia in 2004.
-With the naked eye, it is almost indistinguishable from cedar-apple rust (Gymnosporangium juniperi-virginiana).
+With the naked eye, it is almost indistinguishable from cedar-hawthorn rust (Gymnosporangium globosum) on Malus.

 (specific symptoms depend on which species of rust is causing disease)

 - smooth, round, up to golf-ball size, galls on twigs (cedar-apple rust)

 - elongated, slightly swollen areas along the branches (cedar-hawthorn rust)

 - yellow to bright orange spots on leaves

 - spots on fruit

 - galled twigs

 - brownish-orange spots on leaves